 Network Topology Types with Diagrams

 Network topologies can be viewed as a “MAP” of the network.
 It shows how the nodes interconnect.
 The Institute of Electrical and Electronic Engineers (IEEE) sets the standards for computer network technology.
-There are five topologies identified below: Bus, Token Ring, Star, Mesh, and Hybrid.
+There are five network topologies identified below: Bus, Token Ring, Star, Mesh, and Hybrid.

 Bus Topology in Computer Network